-It’s normal for everyone to believe that a creator will always have power or influence over their creation.
+It’s normal for everyone to believe that any creator would always have power or influence over their creation.

 Believers in GOD know that GOD created man from dust, and then “breathed the breathe of life into his nostrils, and man became a living soul.”

 On the other hand, believers in mythology believe that the ancient gods (who were probably GOD’s creatures, just like mankind is) had divine power to create and control their creations.